-The freedom of assembly protects the right of individual persons to take part in an assembly and thus to have access to the place where the demonstration takes place.468 In addition, it covers all activities related to the preparation of a demonstration, including the public announcement of the event, and the right to freely determine the object, the place, the time and the manner of the assembly.469 Finally the freedom of assembly protects the various assembly-specific activities taking place at the assembly itself, like the pronouncement of speeches, the distribution of leaflets, the chanting of slogans or songs, the display of posters etc.470 On the other hand, the freedom to stay away from a demonstration is also protected.471
+152. The freedom of assembly protects the right of individual persons to take part in an assembly and thus to have access to the place where the demonstration takes place.
+468 In addition, it covers all activities related to the preparation of a demonstration, including the public announcement of the event, and the right to freely determine the object, the place, the time and the manner of the assembly.
+469 Finally the freedom of assembly protects the various assembly-specific activities taking place at the assembly itself, like the pronouncement of speeches, the distribution of leaflets, the chanting of slogans or songs, the display of posters etc. 470 On the other hand, the freedom to stay away from a demonstration is also protected.471

-While the freedom of assembly guarantees the holders of the fundamental right inter alia the right to freely determine the location of the assembly, it does not thereby provide them with the right of access to any location, including private property.
-But it is not restricted to public street space, either.
-Communication activities take increasingly place in a wide array of different venues, including shopping centres or other meeting places.
-The Federal Constitutional Court has therefore ruled that assemblies may also be held in places in which a public enterprise has opened a general public traffic.
-By contrast, places the access to which is controlled individually and is only permitted for individual purposes are excluded from such use.472
+153. While the freedom of assembly guarantees the holders of the fundamental right inter alia the right to freely determine the location of the assembly, it does not thereby provide them with the right of access to any location, including private property.
+However, communication activities take increasingly place in a wide array of different venues, including shopping centres or other meeting places.
+The Federal Constitutional Court has ruled that assemblies may also be held in places in which a public enterprise has opened a general public traffic.
+By contrast, if the access to those places is controlled individually and is only permitted for individual purposes, they are excluded from such use.
+In addition, the Court's ruling concerns only venues run by public companies or mixed companies in which the state has a dominating influence, but not places run by private parties.

-All measures which effectively prevent or deter people from participating in an assembly or make access to such demonstrations exceedingly difficult by setting up road controls or comprehensive registrations systems for participants constitute interferences with the freedom of assembly which have to be measured against Art.
-8 BL.473 Similarly, sanctions which the public authorities impose on participants of an assembly in respect of their role in the preparation, organization or realization of the manifestation or procession, whether they take the form of criminal sanctions or of disciplinary action in the workplace, also interfere with the unfettered exercise of the freedom of assembly.474
+All measures which effectively prevent or deter people from participating in an assembly or make access to such demonstrations exceedingly difficult by setting up road controls or comprehensive registrations systems for participants constitute interferences with the freedom of assembly.
+473 While such measures are not per se prohibited they must comply with the special requirements for restrictions to the freedom of assembly provided for by the Constitution and the implementing legislaton in order to be lawful (see next paragraph).
+Similarly, sanctions which the public authorities impose on participants of an assembly in respect of their role in the preparation, organization or realization of the manifestation or procession, whether they take the form of criminal sanctions or of disciplinary action in the workplace, also interfere with the unfettered exercise of the freedom of assembly.474

-With regard to restrictions of the freedom of assembly, Art.
+155. With regard to restrictions of the freedom of assembly, Art.
 8 BL distinguishes between outdoor assemblies which may be restricted by or pursuant to a law, and indoor assemblies which are not subject to such restrictions.
 This does not mean however, that indoor assemblies may never be prohibited or dispersed.
-But such assemblies are subject only to such restrictions as can be derived directly from the Basic Law, especially those derived from the need to preserve the life, liberty and property of outsiders and of the peaceful demonstrators themselves.475 By contrast Art.
-8 BL expressly provides for restrictions on outdoor assemblies by or pursuant to law because of their manifold contacts with the outside world which creates specific risks which need to be regulated.476 However, measures restricting the freedom of assembly must always take into account its paramount importance in the democratic order.
+But such assemblies are subject only to such restrictions as can be derived directly from the Basic Law, especially those derived from the need to preserve the life, liberty and property of outsiders and of the peaceful demonstrators themselves.
+475 By contrast Art.
+8 BL expressly provides for restrictions on outdoor assemblies by or pursuant to law because of their manifold contacts with the outside world which creates specific risks which need to be regulated.
+476 However, measures restricting the freedom of assembly must always take into account its paramount importance in the democratic order.

-468 By contrast the protection afforded by Art.
+&lt;sup>468 By contrast the protection afforded by Art.
 8 BL ends where at issue is not participation, even critical participation, but prevention of the assembly see Decisions of the Bundesverfassungsgericht (fn.
-462), 535 (539) Assembly Dispersal Case.
-469 Decisions of the Bundesverfassungsgericht, supra fn.
-446, 284 (292); Schulze-Fielitz, supra fn.
-452, Art.
-8 para.
-33.
+462), 535 (539) - Assembly Dispersal Case.